sean-stanley/FoodCoop/README.md

 ## Selling Products
 A producer is very flexible with the ability to sell products through the store.
 They set their own prices (the co-op adds a markup though that can be set in the server/coopConfig.js file), units and quantity available.
 They also have a [Textangular Wysywig Editor](https://github.com/fraywing/textAngular) for making a rich product description.

-A product image can be uploaded and cropped in the browser with Standup75's [Angular Cropme Directive](https://github.com/standup75/cropme).
+A product image can be uploaded.

-A producer chooses when to sell the product and a single product can be replicated across multiple cycles with a single click.
-Each product can be individually updated as well.
+The product is then available for sale until it either sells out or is unpublished from the store catalog.

+### Selling Whole Animals
+Whole animal sales are accompanied by a butchery form.
+When an order is placed, the producer instantly receives an email with the butchery instructions.

 ## Managing Products and Orders
 A producer can see details for each order made and products they've sold in the store and have some very useful statistics at their finger tips.